ddmitov/perl-executing-browser/README.md

 * Starting the browser as root on Linux is not allowed - it exits with a warning message.
 * PEB does not download locally executed scripts from any remote locations and it does not use any Perl interpreter as helper application for online content.
 This is not going to be implemented due to the huge security risks involved!
 * Users have no dialog to select arbitrary local scripts for execution by PEB - only scripts within the root folder of the browser can be executed if they are invoked from a special URL (currently ```http://perl-executing-browser-pseudodomain/```).
-* Securing configuration file and root folder as owned by root/administrator and read-only for all ordinary users effectively prevents the users from executing untrusted code.
+* Securing configuration file and root folder as owned by root/administrator and read-only for all ordinary users effectively prevents users from executing untrusted code.
 Executing as root on a Linux machine:
 ```chown --recursive root peb-root-folder```
 ```chgrp --recursive root peb-root-folder```
 ```chmod --recursive 755 peb-root-folder```